vbaconnet-ledger/developer-portal/_docs/NA/u_syscalls.md

 ## Introduction

-Since BOLOS is designed based on a single-task model where only a single app runs at any given time, an application is independently responsible for a lot of the things a typical OS would do.
+Since BOLOS was designed based on a single-task model where only one app runs at any given time, an application is independently responsible for a lot of the things a typical OS would do.
 These things include managing hardware like the device screen, buttons, timer, etc. as well as handling all I/O with peripherals.
 However, there are many instances where a BOLOS application has to request the operating system to perform a certain operation.
 This is done using a syscall.

-When an application performs a syscall, the Secure Element switches to Supervisor mode and the OS performs the requested task before returning control back to the application, in User mode.
-All syscalls have a wrapper function in the SDK that can be used to invoke them.
+When an application performs a syscall, the Secure Element switches to Supervisor mode and the OS performs the requested task before giving control back to the application, in User mode.
+All syscalls have a wrapper function in the [SDK](http://localhost:4000/unos/docs/NA/u_setup/#setting-up-the-sdk) that can be used to invoke them.
 A syscall may be used to access hardware accelerated cryptographic primitives (most of these functions are defined in `include/cx.h` in the SDKs), to perform low-level I/O operations (like receiving / transmitting to the MCU), or to access cryptographic secrets managed by BOLOS (for example, to derive a node from the BIP 32 master node).

 ### Error Model